chriskpeterson/vuepress2/docs/simplivity380.md

 # HPE SimpliVity 380

-*This content is from an installation guide for the previous generation HPE SimpliVity 380 (Hyper Converged 380).
-Installation included cabling and management software installation and configuration.*

-*HPE SimpliVity Hyper Converged 380 is a node-based hyperconverged architecture utilizing rack-based servers for compute, storage, and networking.
-In a typical large-scale deployment, compute, storage, and networking are integrated using individual components.

-*I was on the team that worked on the initial launch of this product.
-The hardware, software, and user interface were all being developed as we created the documentation.
-On this project, I worked closely with the team writing the hyperconverged management software context sensitive help.*
+*This content is from an installation guide for the first generation HPE SimpliVity 380 (Hyper Converged 380).
+Installation included cabling and management software installation and configuration.
+I was on the team that worked on the initial launch of this product.
+The hardware, software, and user interface were all being developed in tandem with the documentation.*

-*I worked on the first documentation resources for this product.
-As part of the team, I worked with engineering testing installation, configuration, and maintenance well before the product was shipped.*
+*The key to this product is that it offers an easy installation and setup.
+Our group supported management's vision and delivered a documentation set through enough for a novice IT engineer to install and configure this product.*

+This product was developed quickly requiring a short ramp and steep learning curve.
+The documentation team worked closely with engineering to test installation, configuration, and maintenance against each of our guides.*

 *The following topics are snippets from the installation guide and the user guide.*

 ------

-**Tools:** AuthorIT / (migrated to and completed in SDL and XMetaL)
+**Tools:** AuthorIT / SDL and XMetaL / Adobe Illustrator)

 **Role:** Part of a writing team responsible for the user guide, release notes, and contributing to the installation guide.

 ------

-**

- ## Before you begin

  ## Installing the Hyper Converged Operating Environment